 Visit our Research page to learn about current projects and contact Dr. Tai with your CV and university transcript.

-Currently working in biotechnology and pursuing a Bioinformatics graduate degree at the Chinese University of Hong Kong.
+Paul's research investigated the role of the soil microbiome in ginseng replant disease.
+After graduating, Paul went on to pursue a Bioinformatics graduate degree at the Chinese University of Hong Kong.

 Co-supervised with Ed Topp, Liam's research used metagenomics to examine the prevalence of antibiotic resistance genes and mobile genetic elements in agricultural soils exposed to antibiotic pollution.
-Currently a Bioinformatician with the Canadian Food Inspection Agency.
+Currently, Liam is a Bioinformatician with the Canadian Food Inspection Agency.

 Rosie's research focused on the use of DNA-based methods to evaluate the diversity and distribution of protist parasites in zooplankton populations.
-Now a Marine Genomics Lab Technician at the Hakai Institute.
+After graduating, Rosie became a Marine Genomics Lab Technician at the Hakai Institute.

-Jessika Noenchen, Honour's thesis student, co-supervised with Ed Topp at Agriculture and Agri-Foods Canada
+Jessika Noenchen, Honour's thesis student, co-supervised with Ed Topp at Agriculture and Agri-Foods Canada, 2022-2023

 Sarah Gowanlock, Honour's thesis student, co-supervised with Jessica Prodger, 2021-2022